chastitywhiterose/Chaste-Puyo/source/SDL_Renderer/readme.txt

 Z and X rotate it
 and C holds the block for later use.
 It can be swapped infinite times with the current block.

 The game also has the ability to save and load at any point in time.
-This is a neat feature that I have shown in some of my videos.
-Please contact me if you want to know more:
+Press I to save and P to load.

+You can email me with any questions or give me a comment at the sites previously mentioned.

 chastitywhiterose@gmail.com

-I have also added some basic fullscreen support and I am not sure exactly what option will be used to enable it or if it will just be the default option.